 - Pull the final st through and leave a length of yarn to finish.

-- Thread the darning needle and do a running stitch through the sides and pull tight to gather up.
+- Thread the darning needle, do a running stitch through the sides, and pull tight to gather up.

 - Close the hole and secure it.

-- Turn the pumpkin the right side out and stuff with the fiberfill.
+- Turn the pumpkin the right side out and stuff it with the fiberfill.

-- Once it has been stuffed – thread your needle again and do another running stitch through the top of the pumpkin and pull tight to close.
+- Once it has been stuffed – thread your needle again, do another running stitch through the top of the pumpkin, and pull tight to close.

 - Secure and weave in any loose ends.

-- Cut a long length of yarn and thread through the top of the pumpkin.
+- Cut a long tail/length of yarn and thread through the top of the pumpkin.

-- Tie around the pumpkin, into the grooves about 4 times to get the pumpkin into shape.
-(See the video for help).
+- Wrap yarn around the pumpkin into the grooves about 4 times to get the pumpkin shape.

 - Tighten it as much as you can before you finish and move to space them into place if needed.